Object SLAM-Based Active Mapping and Robotic Grasping

 \subsection{Evaluation of Object Map Quality}

 The mapping results are demonstrated in Fig. \ref{Mapping_Result}.
-The cubes and cylinders are used to model the objects, including poses and scales, based on their semantic categories.
-We can see that the system can accurately model different objects, as the number of objects is increased, shown in Fig. \ref{Mapping_Result}(a)-(e), which demonstrates its robustness.
-In Fig. \ref{Mapping_Result}(f)-(h), we demonstrate some behaviors exhibited by our object-driven exploration strategy.
-1) Among objects with various sizes, our method focuses more on large objects with lower observation completeness (see Fig. \ref{Mapping_Result}(f)).
-2) When the objects are placed unevenly, our proposed strategy can quickly concentrate the camera on object regions, thus avoiding unnecessary and time-consuming exploration (see Fig. \ref{Mapping_Result}(g).
-3) For scenes with objects close to each other, our method can place more attention on regions with less occlusions (see Fig. \ref{Mapping_Result}(h)).
-These behaviors verify the effectiveness our exploration strategy.
-It can also be seen that our method has a shorter exploration path, which demonstrates its efficiency.
+The cubes and cylinders are used to model the objects, including poses and scales (analyzed above), based on their semantic categories.
+The following characteristics are present: \textbf{1)} The system is capable of accurately modeling a variety of objects as the number of objects increases, shown in Fig. \ref{Mapping_Result}(a)-(e), which demonstrates its robustness. \textbf{2)} Among objects with various sizes, our method focuses more on large objects with lower observation completeness (see Fig. \ref{Mapping_Result}(f)). \textbf{3)} When objects are distributed unevenly, our proposed strategy can swiftly concentrate the camera on object regions, thus avoiding unnecessary and time-consuming exploration (see Fig. \ref{Mapping_Result}(g). \textbf{4)} For scenes with objects close to each other, our method can place more attention on regions with fewer occlusions (see Fig. \ref{Mapping_Result}(h)).
+These behaviors verify the effectiveness of our exploration strategy.
+Additionally, our method has a shorter exploration path yet produces a more precise object posture, demonstrating its efficiency.